Jeffro80/Student_Data_Analyser/README.md

 Make sure the DateOfBirth column is in the format DD/MM/YYYY.

-## Employment file
+## Employment File

 ### File Name

 employment_XXX.csv where XXX is the sample source.

+### Contents

+Student ID and Employment for each student in the filtered group.

 ### Structure

 CSV file with the Student ID and Employment for each student.

-### Contents

-Student ID and Employment for each student in the filtered group.

 ### Source

 qryXXXStudentsData query from the Student Database.
 The XXX is the target filtered group, e.g. All, Active, Maori etc.

-## Enrolments file
+## Enrolments File

 ### File Name

 enrolments_XXX.csv where XXX is the sample source.

+### Contents

+Enrolment details for each student in the filtered group.

 ### Structure

 CSV file with EnrolmentFK, StudentFK, TutorFK, ExpiryDate, Status and Tag for each student.

-### Contents

-Enrolment details for each student in the filtered group.

 ### Source